Statewide Juvenile Justice Reform

 While it is necessary to improve conditions in secure care and for incarcerated youth, JJPL recognizes the fact that alternatives to incarceration are a far more effective and inexpensive way to treat juvenile delinquency.
 A study by the National Institute of Health demonstrated that evidence-based alternatives to incarceration such as multisystemic therapy (MST), which provides intensive wrap-around services to youth and their families in a community based environment, are the most effective means to reduce juvenile violence and delinquency.
 At the same time, it costs only $5,000 a year to serve a youth in a community based setting, while it costs between $50,000 and $100,000 to house them for one year in secure care.
 As such, JJPL works to educate the public on the benefits of community based alternatives to incarceration and advocates for a greater investment in their development statewide.

 JJPL has also been working to improve conditions at New Orleans juvenile detention center, Youth Study Center (YSC).
 After the facility re-opened post-Katrina with stories of rodent infestations, mold and mildew, rotting food, and a lack of mental health services or education, JJPL partnered with law firm Holland & Knight, LLC to bring litigation on conditions of confinement in the center.
 The litigation, alongside a full organizing and media campaign to “Close Down YSC!”, resulted in a settlement agreement that has dramatically improved conditions in the center.
-Now, six years after Hurricane Katrina, plans are underway for a model juvenile justice complex to replace the decrepit YSC, and a new administration has dramatically improved programming and treatment of youth in the center.
+Now, construction is underway for a model juvenile justice complex to replace the decrepit YSC, and a new administration has dramatically improved programming and treatment of youth in the center.

 For more information contact Carol Kolinchak.